 Our lab strives to advance the understanding of freshwaters in a changing world by cultivating collaborative and interdisciplinary teams of scientists, managers, and other community members.
-We integrate intensive field studies, cutting-edge data science, and diverse modeling approaches to understand the feedbacks between human activities and lake and reservoir ecosystems.
+We integrate intensive field studies, cutting-edge data science, and diverse modeling/forecasting approaches to understand the feedbacks between human activities and lake and reservoir ecosystems.
 We are an enthusiastic group with a supportive lab culture and we inspire each other to grow as leaders, educators, and innovators.

 Safe, inclusive, and harassment-free environments don’t just happen: they are created by both 1) day-to-day interactions we all have with each other, and 2) ensuring that DEI is embedded in the group’s longer-term strategic decisions.
 It is the responsibility of all members of our group to work together to create and maintain a safe, inclusive, harassment-free environment for all.